 The developmental classes are designed to help you attain "college readiness" as fast as possible while maintaining a realistic pace of achievement.
 If you are not "college ready" in reading, writing, or math, your advisor will "place" you in a level or pathway where you will be learning new material (or reviewing material that you may have studied several years ago and have forgotten).
 Each course listed below (in the Course Descriptions section) requires one semester to complete.
 "Completion" means that you have earned a grade of C or higher.
-If you are not "college ready" in reading, writing, or math, your advisor will "place" you in a level where you will be learning new material (or reviewing material that you may have studied several years ago and have forgotten).
-Each course listed below requires one semester to complete.
-"Completion" means that you have earned a grade of C or higher.
+Under unique situations, and with the approval of the Academic Dean, or designee, students may be or become eligible for a "Non-Course Based Option"